Eötvös Loránd University: Academic profile

 The nine faculties are (active faculties are in bold):

-Timeline (1873-present)
+Timeline (1873–present)

 Reputation and rankings

 In the 2013-14 QS World University Rankings, Eötvös Loránd University was ranked 551-600th.
-In the 2018, according to the Times Higher Education World University Ranking, ELTE ranked between 601 and 800.
+In 2018, according to the Times Higher Education World University Ranking, ELTE ranked between 601 and 800.
 Academic Ranking of World Universities ranked the university among the best 301-400 between 2010 and 2014.
-International Colleges and Universities ranked the university as the 158th globally.

 Campuses

 ELTE has campuses at several places in Budapest: